 Bankers wanted to show that their banks were good companies so that they did not have bank runs.
 To get more money, they asked people who had taken out loans to pay back those loans early.
 For stock market investors who had borrowed on margin and had lost money in the crash, this was impossible.
 Many other Americans were not able to pay back their loans early.

-In November 1930, the first major banking crisis began and over 800 banks closed their doors by the end of the year.
+In November 1930, the first major banking crisis began and over 800 banks went out of business by the end of the year.
 By the end of 1931, over 2,100 banks were out of business.
 The whole economy started to slow down as 9,000 closed by 1933.

 WHAT CAUSED THE DEPRESSION?